About

 What will my content look like?

 My writing is ultimately about the search for meaning and redemption.
-Here you’ll find reflections on love and death, sociology and education, crime and punishment, politics and finance, travel and philosophy, psychology and spirituality — an exploration of both the heights and the depths of the human condition.
+On the blog you’ll find reflections on love and death, sociology and education, crime and punishment, politics and finance, travel and philosophy, psychology and spirituality — an exploration of both the heights and the depths of the human condition.
 Often through unexpected juxtapositions.
+If you prefer something more practical, please take a look at my Simply Better Living site.

 I’d love to build an eclectic, multicultural community of readers who share an interest in these themes — a place where dialogue is welcome.
 I plan to publish weekly reflections, and from time to time I’ll also share drafts of my novels and short stories, inviting your feedback before they’re published.